Republic, Washington: Hot Air Line

+Early entertainment

+During the early 1900's, Republic was home to a regional baseball team which traveled the northeast region playing other city teams such as those from Colville and Orient, Washington, plus Grand Forks, British Columbia.
+The city also had a brass band which would play at events such as Fourth of July celebrations which it would host with the baseball club.
+The Kettle River Journal of Orient reported August 1913 that the Republic Theater had been purchased by a new owner who renovated and remodeled it.

+1983 Republic hotel fire

+On December 4, 1983, around 6pm, fire broke out on north Clarke Ave and raged for over 2 hours before being extinguished.
+The starting point was thought to have been an upper back room in the Republic Hotel and cafe.
+It spread for half a block consuming the hotel, the state liquor store, The Republic News-Miner newspaper offices, and an unoccupied building.
+A radio shop at the south end of the block and a hardware store at the north end were smoke-damaged but spared.
+Fire crews from Curlew, Malo, Keller, and Tonasket all responded to the blaze.

-Modern
+Modern era

 Republic's prominence, initially brought on by the gold rush, started to fade as prospectors and those who supported the mining industry moved away.
 During the years between 1900 and 1910, the town lost over half its population.
 Despite this, mining has continued to be an important part of life in Republic, as gold is still mined for in the mountains surrounding the town.
-As of 2022 an estimated 8,000,000 oz of gold had been recovered from northern Ferry County, with active gold exploration being conducted by Adamera Minerals Corporation who acquired property on Buckhorn Mountain near the Canadian Boarder from Kinross Gold Corporation.
-Mining is celebrated in the local Prospector's Days, held during the second weekend in June, where locals honor their prospector roots by competing in mining and logging competitions, panning for gold, and watching an old west gun fight.
-Today, the town of 1,100 is sustained mainly by those people in surrounding farms and ranches, miners who work at the local mine, and tourists looking for a quieter, slower pace of life.
-The town is the county seat of Ferry County.
+As of 2022, an estimated 8,000,000 oz of gold had been recovered from northern Ferry County, with active gold exploration being conducted by Adamera Minerals Corporation who acquired property on Buckhorn Mountain near the Canadian border from Kinross Gold Corporation.
+As of the 2020s, the town of 1,100 is sustained mainly by those people in surrounding farms and ranches, miners who work at the local mine, and tourists looking for a quieter, slower pace of life.